 Do you lack the space needed to grow the amount of produce that you want?
 Think again.

-Hydroponics offers people the ability to grow food in places where traditional agriculture simply isn’t possible.
+Hydroponic systems can be used to grow crops in greenhouses, on rooftops, or in any other space where there’s limited room for farming.
 These include areas with arid climates and dense urban areas.
 The science also allows you to expand your produce!

-You don’t have to worry about root development as the length of the pipes is enough for a full root growth of your plants!
+You don’t have to worry about root development as the length of the pipes is enough for the full root growth of your plants!
+This means that your plants will have access to the nutrients and moisture they need to thrive.

 Do you know anyone who could use an A-frame hydroponic system?